ryancdickson/chromerootprogram/content/apply-for-inclusion.md

 ---
 # Apply for Inclusion

-## Last updated: 2025-02-15
+## Last updated: 2025-XX-XX

 The Chrome Root Program Policy defines the [minimum requirements](policy) that must be met by Certification Authority (CA) Owners for both initial and continued inclusion in the Chrome Root Store.
+The policy is periodically updated to further promote the Chrome Root Program's goals of [security, agility, and simplicity](moving-forward-together).
+It is generally expected that all open applications submitted to the Common CA Database (CCADB) remain compliant with the current version of the Chrome Root Program Policy, including "applicant-specific" requirements.
+In instances where an open inclusion request does not meet the requirements of an updated policy or evolving applicant-specific criteria, the corresponding CA Owner should request that their CCADB case status be reverted to "CA Providing Data."
+This will allow the CA Owner to update their inclusion request to demonstrate sufficient alignment with the revised policy and requirements.

 Google includes or removes self-signed root CA certificates in the Chrome Root Store as it deems appropriate at its sole discretion.
 The selection and ongoing inclusion of CA certificates is done to enhance the security of Chrome and promote interoperability.
 CA certificates that do not provide a broad service to all browser users will not be added to, or may be removed from the Chrome Root Store.
 CA certificates included in the Chrome Root Store must provide value to Chrome end users that exceeds the risk of their continued inclusion.

 ### Inclusion Processing

-The Chrome Root Program and corresponding Root Store processes inclusion requests and requests for changes through the Common CA Database (CCADB).
+The Chrome Root Program and corresponding Root Store processes inclusion requests and requests for changes through the CCADB.
 CA Owners who satisfy all of the requirements in the Chrome Root Program [Policy](policy) may apply.

 The application process includes: